Last updated 09 March 2021- Average reading time: over 10 minutes

-- Strong identification and authentication for patients and healthcare professionals are key features of computerized card and should be implemented in the healthcare sector.
+- Strong identification and authentication (ID verification) for patients and healthcare professionals are key features of the computerized cards and should be implemented in the healthcare sector.
 Yet this is not the case in many countries.

-- The ability to verify benefits, expiration dates, repeated, and multiple uses is, on the whole, underused.
+- The ability to verify benefits, expiration dates, repeated, and multiple uses are, on the whole, underused.